fdcl-gwu/FFTSO3/README.md

 	../bin/fftso3_unit_test
 ```

-The last command executes unit-testing, the installation is succesful if it prints out the following message at the end
+The last command executes unit-testing, and the installation is succesful if it prints out the following message at the end

 ```
 	...